-Jonathan Beever is an Assistant Professor in the Department of Philoosphy and the Texts & Technology Program at the University of Central Florida.
+Jonathan Beever is the Assistant Professor of Ethics and Digital Culture in the Department of Philoosphy and the Texts & Technology Program at the University of Central Florida.
 Beever completed postdoctoral appointments at both The Rock Ethics Institute at Penn State University and the Weldon School of Biomedical Engineering at Purdue University.
 He received his Ph.D. from the Department of Philosophy at Purdue University in December 2012.
 His dissertation entitled The Semiotic Foundation of an Ecological Ethic articulates an ecological approach to intrinsic value in the natural world.
 He is the co-founder of the Purdue Lectures in Ethics, Policy, and Science, an ongoing seminar series in bioethics at Purdue University (www.purdue.edu/bioethics) and the Research Ethics Lecture Series at Penn State University(http://rockethics.psu.edu/events/event-collections/research-ethics-series).

 My research focuses on issues in applied ethics including environmental bioethics, animal ethics, and issues in ethics and science.
 I have published on a wide range of interrelated topics including ethics and biotechnologies, ethics education and pedagogy, biosemiotics, environmental ethics, and postmodern environmental politics.
 My book, Perspectives in Bioethics, Science, and Public Policy (2013), co-edited with Nicolae Morar and published by Purdue University Press, expands the work of the Lectures for use in the classroom and wide readership.
 I have held fellowships with the Kaufmann Foundation in entrepreneurship, the Aldo Leopold Foundation in conservation ethics, and the Global Sustainable Soundscape Network in the ethics of soundscape ecology, among others.